lnls-sirius/rssmx100a-epics-ioc/README.md

 ## Overall

 Repository containing the EPICS IOC support for the R&S SMA100A and SMB100A signal generators.
-Some functionalities haven't been implemented due to been exclusive to SMA100A, although they can be added through adding the specific records to the *.db* file.
+Some functionalities are exclusive to SMA100A.

 ## PV Structures

-The PVs have 3 parameters: The device identifier, the functionality group and the functionality name, all separated by colons and a dash as shown below.
+The PVs have 3 parameters: The device identifier, the functionality group and the functionality name, all separated by colons and a dash, as shown below.

 ```